seasketch/geoprocessing/website/docs/linkData.md

 # Link Project Data

-In order to `import` and `publish` local project data to the cloud, it will need to be accessible on your local computer.
+In order to `import` and `publish` datasets needed in your reports, they will need to be accessible on your local computer.
 There are multiple ways to do this, choose the appropriate one for you.

 ## Option 1.
 Keep your data where it is